filipesilva/fdb/README.md

 I have TODOs at the end of each file that you can take a look at.
 I find this easier than making issues.

+`master` branch contains the latest stable code, `dev` is where I work on for new changes.